JnyJny/meowmeow/README.md

 <!- XXX this could be a good outro (sentiment, if not wording) -->

-This article would have turned into a very boring book if I try to describe every line of every file, so some things I chose to gloss over.
+This article would have turned into a very boring book if I try to describe every line of every file, so some things I had to gloss over to avoid putting everyone to sleep.
 Leave me comments to let me know how bad my choices were and where my next article should take us.

 [1]: https://opensource.com/article/19/5/how-write-good-c-main-function
 [2]: https://FIXME/link_to_posix_unix_def?